d3/d3-drag/README.md

 Changes to registered listeners via *drag*.on during a drag gesture *do not affect* the current drag gesture.
 Instead, you must use [*event*.on](#event_on), which also allows you to register temporary event listeners for the current drag gesture. **Separate events are dispatched for each active pointer** during a drag gesture.
 For example, if simultaneously dragging multiple subjects with multiple fingers, a start event is dispatched for each finger, even if both fingers start touching simultaneously.
 See [Drag Events](#drag-events) for more.

+<a href="#dragDisable" name="dragDisable">#</a> d3.<b>dragDisable</b>(<i>window</i>)

+Prevents native drag-and-drop and text selection on the specified *window*.
+As an alternative to preventing the default action of mousedown events (see [#9](https://github.com/d3/d3-drag/issues/9)), this method prevents undesirable default actions following mousedown.
+In supported browsers, this means capturing dragstart and selectstart events, preventing the associated default actions, and immediately stopping their propagation.
+In browsers that do not support selection events, the user-select CSS property is set to none on the document element.
+This method is intended to be called on mousedown, followed by [d3.dragEnable](#dragEnable) on mouseup.

+<a href="#dragEnable" name="dragEnable">#</a> d3.<b>dragEnable</b>(<i>window</i>)

+Allows native drag-and-drop and text selection on the specified *window*; undoes the effect of [d3.dragDisable](#dragDisable).
+This method is intended to be called on mouseup, preceded by [d3.dragDisable](#dragDisable) on mousedown.

 ### Drag Events

 When a [drag event listener](#drag_on) is invoked, [d3.event](https://github.com/d3/d3-selection#event) is set to the current drag event.
 The *event* object exposes several fields: